 When picking up the recording documents, the recorder will sign the Recording Log Sheet to acknowledge pickup of documents.

+BEST PRACTICE NO. 4

+(CONTINUED)

 Recorder will record the documents within one business day and report the recording information and final recording fee to responsible paralegal.
 In the event a recording is rejected, (list procedure here for rejected recordings, including timeline for resolution).

 The recording date and final recording fee will be entered in the Recording Log by ___________.